Skip to main content

 • monetization

-The monetization model of the game has been widely criticized as predatory and overly aggressive, with many reviewers labeling it a "shameless cash grab."
+The monetization in the latest installment of the Puzzle Quest series has been widely criticized as predatory and overly aggressive, with many reviewers labeling it a blatant cash grab.
 Players express frustration over the excessive reliance on microtransactions, convoluted currency systems, and time-gating mechanics that detract from the overall experience.
-While some acknowledge that the game is free-to-play, the overwhelming presence of in-game purchases and pay-to-win elements has led to disappointment, particularly among long-time fans of the series.
+While some acknowledge that the game can be played without spending money, the pervasive monetization strategies have soured the nostalgia for long-time fans of the franchise.

 • “The microtransactions part can be completely ignored by people who don't want to spend money without it affecting how fun the game is.”